vekatze/neut/book/src/commands.md

 }
 ```

-When running `neut build`, the compiler reports errors like the below:
+When running `neut build TARGET`, the compiler reports errors like the below:

 ```text
 /path/to/sample/source/hey.nt:1:8